 Au pairs typically don’t make a career out of childcare work.
 As Au Pairs have more limited experience, they ‘help out more than taking sole care, especially with children under 2.

-Au pairs are paid mostly in room and board (bedroom and meals) and also given pocket money of $180 – $250 per week.
+Au pairs are paid mostly in room and board (bedroom and meals) and also given an allowance of $190+ per week.